tumikole/tumi/_posts/2021-02-26-JavaScript-if-or-esle-Statements.md

 ### Buiding object in javaScript

 Object uses indexex to access and modify data.
 You access data through what we call properties.
+In a JS object, all property keys are strings.
+Dot notation only lets you access the explicit key name of a property.

 ### Ways of accessing properties

 1. Dot notation
 2. Bracket notation

+## Delete Properties from a JavaScript Object

+If the property which you are trying to delete does not exist, delete will not have any effect and will return true.
+Any property declared with let or const cannot be deleted from the scope within which they were defined.
+When a property is marked as non-configurable, delete won't have any effect, and will return false.